 Thanks for reading about the history of this newspaper from 1894.
-If you have any tidbits of history to add or comments about the paper, or the history of the penny press I would welcome insights and additional information.
+If you have any tidbits of history to add or comments about the paper, or the history of the penny press I welcome insights and more information.

 Now, onto finding out the history of my other little French newspaper printed March 1891, Le Soleil du Dimanche, all 16 pages!

 With the impending death of paper, U.S. Post Offices and the rapid decline of newspapers, I have begun performing some preliminary research regarding one of two French newspapers I bought in a little book store in the south of France during my study abroad in 1994.

 I am beginning with “Le Soleil du Dimanche.”
 It is rather difficult learn anything about the history of this illustrative journal.
 I came across a list of newspaper resources and thought it might be useful to others.
 Once I find the scoop on this little 16 pager and Le Petite Journal, both printed in March 1891.